 How do I get an FSA?

-FSAs are strictly available through employers.
-For this, you need a job with a benefits package and an FSA to be included in that package.
+FSAs are strictly available through employers, so you need a job with a benefits package that includes an FSA.

 How do I verify my HSA or FSA balance?